fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 7 (case study 2):

-Group 8 (case study 3):
+Group 8 (case study 3): The Turing Way
-License: CC BY
+- License: CC BY
-Why: Education so can be shared, accessibility and can be edited to meet requirements, less costly Where hosted: GitHub
+- Why: Education so can be shared, accessibility and can be edited to meet requirements, less costly
+- Where hosted: GitHub

 Group 9 (case study 4):